 Reward customer loyalty appropriately.
 Birthday cards, personalised discount letters and telephone calls after orders to make sure that everything is satisfactory, leave the customer with the idea that they are important to you and your business and that they will continue to be well looked after.
 If such a customer recommends your company to their friends they will do all the promoting and advertising you could desire – for free!

-Other tips for maximising your offline business potential include advertising in the traditional print media; putting out a press release describing what the company is all about; and direct mailing shots to target areas.
+Other tips for maximizing your offline business potential include advertising in the traditional print media; putting out a press release describing what the company is all about; and direct mailing shots to target areas.
 Consider producing a leaflet to be distributed with free newspapers as they give much greater control over where the information is disseminated, allowing you to choose precise areas, even down to street level, of where you would like the information targeted.

 Marketing your business offline is a useful way to ensure that all possible target customers have access to your information.
 Not everyone is online, although the number of those who are is growing exponentially, and it is a clever strategy to target those who are missed by the bulk of promotional material.
 Following these tips as well as offering a superlative service to customers is sure to see your business grow.